nwops/puppet-retrospec/README.md

 [![Gem Version](https://badge.fury.io/rb/puppet-retrospec.svg)](http://badge.fury.io/rb/puppet-retrospec)

 ## News
+### 4/20/17
+With all the changes in hiera recently and the ability to provide data in puppet modules.
+I thought it would be a good time to create a generator for retrospec to create hiera backends and data in module scaffolding.
+With the 1.6.0 release you are now a simple step away to retrofitting data into your module.

+Just run `retrospec puppet module_data` to auto create the scaffolding.

+Note: You must be using puppet 4.7+ (PE 2016.4.x) to actually use data in a module, but there is nothing stopping you from creating the scaffolding.

 ### 3/7/17
 You can now sync files.
 Any template file that contains a `.sync` in the file name will automatically be syncronized.
 This is especially helpful for Gemfiles, Rakefiles and other static files that need to be updated.